 William Peverel built the Norman Motte and Bailey Castle after the demolition of the previous stronghold built at the time of King Offa, probably of wood with a stockade of sharp posts.

 William Peverel had no male heir so his eldest daughter Mellet inherited the Castle.
 The victor of a tournament for her hand in marriage was Warin de Metz of Lorraine who founded a long line of Fitzwarines.
 They held the Castle until 1420.

 Much of the remains of the keep date from a rebuilding in 1222.
 The outer gatehouse with two towers had a 42 foot long drawbridge leading to the drier land to the east.

 So to the last joint owners Mrs A Hamilton-Hill and the Lady Newborough of the Lloyd lineage.
-The Castle is now owned and run by the local community.
+The Castle is now owned and run by the local community of Whittington.

-The Castle has an interesting history potentially spanning approx 3000 years.
+The Castle has an interesting history potentially spanning approximately 3000 years.

 A number of distinct phases in the history and development of the Castle and the Castle site are beginning to emerge.

 Rebuilding of the keep in stone by Fulk Fitzwarine 111 circa 1222

 The decline of the Castle and the removal of stone for road and house building